zazuko/cube-creator/apis/managed-dimensions/README.md

-# Cube Curator Managed Dimensions API
+# Cube Curator Shared Dimensions API

 This Hydra-driven API provides functionality for creating and finding dimensions (dictionaries) share between all Cube Creator's cubes.

-It is not standalone and deployed together with the [Core API](../core) under a sub path `/managed-dimensions`.
+It is not standalone and deployed together with the [Core API](../core) under a sub path `/shared-dimensions`.

 Please refer to the latter for authentication and debugging information.